QA checklist before release

 • Edge cases handled: empty inputs, very long inputs, special characters

-• Permissions are correct — each role sees only what it should
+• Permissions are correct, so each role sees only what it should

 Cross-browser and device